-Robert F. Smith,
+Robert F. Smith

-As the founding director and President of Fund II Foundation, Smith led efforts to provide the UNCF with the largest-ever investment in STEM education for African Americans, giving thousands of young people the opportunity to develop skills that will help them prepare for future jobs.
+As the founding director and President of Fund II Foundation, Smith led efforts to provide the UNCF with the largest-ever investment in STEM education for Black Americans, giving thousands of young people the opportunity to develop skills that will help them prepare for future jobs.

-As a board member of Robert F. Kennedy Human Rights, Smith has focused efforts on the criminal justice system in the United States, especially issues related to mass incarceration.
-He is also a Founding Partner of the REFORM Alliance and serves as Chairman of Carnegie Hall, and as a Member of the Executive Committee of the Business Roundtable.
-He is also a member of boards tied to both of his alma maters, the Cornell Engineering College Council and the Board of Overseers of Columbia Business School.
+Smith is the Vice Chairman of the Board of Directors of NAF, an organization to which he donated $15 million to create internship opportunities, support Black American students and promote project-based learning programs at NAF Academies.
+He is also a Founding Partner of the REFORM Alliance and serves as Chairman of Carnegie Hall.
+Smith is also a Member of the Executive Committee of the Business Roundtable and is tied to both of his alma maters as a member of the Cornell Engineering College Council and a member of the Board of Overseers of Columbia Business School.

 In 2016, Smith contributed $20 million to the National Museum of African American History and Culture, a part of the Smithsonian Institute.
 It was, at the time, the largest gift ever given by an individual to the institution.
-His contribution supports a fellowship and internship program, the digitization of African American photographs and audiovisual media, and the Robert Frederick Smith Explore Your Family History Center, which allows people to interactively research their genealogy.
+His contribution supports a fellowship and internship program, the digitization of Black American photographs and audiovisual media and the Robert Frederick Smith Explore Your Family History Center, which allows people to interactively research their genealogy.

-Following his 2019 Morehouse gift, Smith envisioned an organization that could help relieve the burden of college debt on young people.
-Smith’s vision became Student Freedom Initiative, a nonprofit that focuses on providing support resources and affordable access to college education to students attending minority serving institutions (MSIs) and Historically Black Colleges and Universities (HBCUs).
-Smith currently acts as Chairman of Student Freedom Initiative and jump started the program with a personal donation of $50 million, matching the amount donated by Fund II Foundation.
+Following his 2019 Morehouse gift, Smith envisioned an organization that could further help relieve the burden of college debt on young people.
+Smith’s vision became Student Freedom Initiative (SFI), a nonprofit that focuses on providing support resources and affordable access to college education to students attending Historically Black Colleges and Universities (HBCUs) and other Minority Serving Institutions (MSIs).
+Smith currently is the Chairman of SFI and jump-started the program with a personal donation of $50 million, matching the amount donated by Fund II Foundation.

 In addition to the Ronald H. Brown American Journey Award, Smith has been recognized for his philanthropic service with many other accolades.
-In 2019, he received both the Carnegie Medal of Philanthropy and the UNCF’s President’s Award.
+In 2023, Smith was an honoree of the George H.W.
+Bush Points of Light Award and received Foster Love’s Founder’s Award, along with several other honors.
+In 2022, Smith received theGrio’s Philanthropy Icon Award, and in 2019, he received both the Carnegie Medal of Philanthropy and the UNCF’s President’s Award.
 A year before that, he was the recipient of the International Medical Corps’ Humanitarian of the Year Award and the Morehouse Candle Award in Business and Philanthropy.
-Prior to those, he received the Congressional Black Caucus Foundation Chair’s Award, the Ebony John H. Johnson Award, the Humanitarian of the Year Award from the Robert Toigo Foundation, and the Ripple of Hope Award from Robert F. Kennedy Human Rights, among others.
+Prior to those, he received the Congressional Black Caucus Foundation Chair’s Award, the Ebony John H. Johnson Award, the Humanitarian of the Year Award from the Robert Toigo Foundation and the Ripple of Hope Award from Robert F. Kennedy Human Rights, among others.